Community Change Collegiate Challenge (4C)

 - Provide students with skills to engage in deliberative dialogue on critical issues facing our state, nation, and world.

-- Prepare students to explore creative problem solving while seeking to find common ground for action on these same issues.
+- Prepare students to explore creative problem solving, using design thinking, while seeking to find common ground for action on these same issues.
+Design thinking is a creative process, methods, and a mindset for more fully understanding problems worth solving and creating viable opportunities for collaborative action in response.

 - Build civic agency (See this definition of Civic Agency from the American Democracy Project.)